pivotal/docs-tap/namespace-provisioner/about.hbs.md

     - In the GitOps mode, the list of desired namespaces used by the `provisioner` application to create resources in, is maintained in a Git repository as a ytt data values file as shown [in this sample file](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/ns-provisioner-samples/gitops-install/desired-namespaces.yaml).
 This file provides a declarative way to indicate which namespaces should be populated with resources.
 For more information, see the options in [Customize Install](customize-installation.md).

-## <a id ='nsp-controller'></a>Namespace Provisioner Controller
+## <a id ='nsp-controller'></a>Namespace Provisioner controller

-The Namespace Provisioner controller is installed by default and manages the content contained in the `desired-namespaces` ConfigMap.
+The Namespace Provisioner controller (controller) is installed by default and manages the content contained in the `desired-namespaces` ConfigMap.
 The controller watches namespaces in the cluster and updates the `desired-namespaces` ConfigMap with a list of all namespaces that match the namespace label selector.The defalut namespace label selector is `apps.tanzu.vmware.com/tap-ns`.
 For more information, see [Use a different label selector than default](customize-installation.md#label-selector).